 “The lack of animal models has been one of the main challenges in making progress in this disease,” said D. Neil Hayes, MD, MPH, director of the Center for Cancer Research at the University of Tennessee Health Science Center, division chief of the UTHSC College of Medicine Division of Hematology-Oncology and Van Vleet Endowed Professor in Medical Oncology.
 “Now that we have this new tool, we are set to explore the disease and its treatment in a greatly accelerated manner.”

 They plan to use their model to further understand the molecular mechanisms behind cancer’s development and progression in HPV-infected cells.

 “Our model will allow researchers to define the genetic events that lead this virus to cause cancer in the head and neck and develop new targeted therapies,” Amelio said.
 “Using this model, we have already determined that a specific PIK3CA mutation represents a key driver mutation in this cancer type.”

-In addition to Amelio, other authors included: Miranda B. Carpenter, Scott Troutman, Bethany L. Wagner, Kevin M. Byrd, Sara R. Selitsky, Kshitij P. Sharma, Erin C. Henry, Weimin Li, Joel S. Parker, Stephanie A. Montgomery, John L. Cleveland, Scott E. Williams, Joseph L. Kissil, and David N. Hayes.
+In addition to Amelio, other authors included: Miranda B. Carper, Scott Troutman, Bethany L. Wagner, Kevin M. Byrd, Sara R. Selitsky, Kshitij P. Sharma, Erin C. Henry, Weimin Li, Joel S. Parker, Stephanie A. Montgomery, John L. Cleveland, Scott E. Williams, Joseph L. Kissil, and David N. Hayes.